CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/Access-the-UI.md

     - NetQ On-premises Appliance or VM: *https://\<hostname-or-ipaddress\>:443*
     - NetQ Cloud Appliance or VM: *https://netq.cumulusnetworks.com*

-    {{< figure src="/images/netq/access-ui-login-screen-400.png" width="700" >}}
+    {{< figure src="/images/netq/access-ui-login-screen-400.png" alt="NetQ login screen" width="700" >}}

 3. Sign in.

-    Default usernames and passwords for UI access:
+    The following are the default usernames and passwords for UI access:
     - NetQ On-premises: *admin, admin*
-    - NetQ Cloud: Use credentials created during setup.
+    - NetQ Cloud: Use the credentials you created during setup.
 You should receive an email from NVIDIA titled *NetQ Access Link.*
 <!-- vale on -->

 {{<tabs "login">}}

-{{<tab "First Time Log In - On Premises">}}
+{{<tab "First Time Log In—On Premises">}}

 1. Enter your username.